|NEW REVIEWS: Whew, I hope I am the first to review "Avilana." I wish I were Avilana! The most powerful

 Publicists for Short Stories, Books, Poems and Songs

 Monday, August 8, 2016

 A rib once taken is a rib returned.

 I opened my eyes to a blue sky bright with sunshine and puffy white cumulus.
 All else seemed to have faded

-her, through all of time.
+through all of time.
 No matter how many eons might separate us, we would find each other again.
-I
+I knew it with

-rest.
 A friendly but distant sun had tanned my chest, arms and legs.
 I supposed my other side too.
-Sitting
+Sitting up, I looked

-up, I looked around my new location.
-I was in a broad open meadow of cool grass that sloped gently down
+around my new location.
+I was in a broad open meadow of cool grass that sloped gently down towards what

-a tangle of raw foliage that hugged the river’s bank.
-There was no sign of civilization; no human beings had
+tangle of raw foliage that hugged the river’s bank.
+There was no sign of civilization; no human beings had ever

 A rabbit’s brown-eared, fat head popped up from the grass with its nose twitching.
 It eyed me awhile then